King's Station

-King's Station, also known as Moore's and Hollandsville, was a stagecoach station of the Butterfield Overland Mail 1st Division between 1858-1861 in southern California.
+King's Station, also known as Moore's and Hollandsville, was a stagecoach station of the Butterfield Overland Mail 1st Division between 1858 and 1861 in southern California.

 The adobe building also served other travelers on the Stockton - Los Angeles Road, and other uses, until its 1928 destruction.

 Geography

 King's Station was located in the lower section of San Francisquito Canyon, in the Sierra Pelona Mountains.
 It was 10 mi south of Widow Smith's Station near San Francisquito Pass, and was 12 mi north of Lyons Station in the present-day Newhall neighborhood of Santa Clarita.
 Its present-day site is along San Francisquito Canyon Road, about 2 mi north of its intersection with Copper Hill Drive.